Mircea-MMXXI/azapy/docs/index.rst

 Welcome to **azapy**
 ====================

-Python library - Finical portfolios performance analysis.
+Python library - Financial Portfolio Optimization Algorithms

 It provides support for a large spectrum of portfolio optimization techniques.
 Performs *in* and *out-of* sample portfolio analysis.